dustywind/bachelor-thesis/impl/source/vector_termfrequency.rst

 The documentfrequency-vector is a vector containing the documentfrequency of all terms in one document.

-.. automodule:: .
+.. automodule:: recommender.vector.termfrequency
    :members:

 DocumentFrequencyVectorCreator
 ==============================

-.. autoclass:: .TermFrequencyVectorCreator
+.. autoclass:: TermFrequencyVectorCreator
     :inherited-members:
     :members:
     :private-members: